 For example, you might have seen an app that displays a small icon or notification on top of other apps to provide quick access to certain features or information.
 Another example is a chat app that displays a small chat head on top of the screen, allowing users to continue chatting while using other apps.

 To use this feature, the app needs to request permission from the user to “draw over other apps”.
-Once the permission is granted, the app can display its content on top of other apps or the home screen, providing a better user experience or offering additional functionality.
+Once permission is granted, the app can display its content on top of other apps or the home screen, providing a better user experience or offering additional functionality.

 However, it’s important to note that some apps may misuse this feature for malicious purposes, such as displaying ads or phishing attempts.
 Therefore, it’s important to be cautious when granting this permission to apps and only grant it to apps that you trust.